stefanosu/holly-eng-take-home/README.md

 You'll build a simple chat interface that allows users to query job and salary information stored in JSON files.
 Think of it as a basic HR assistant that can answer questions about job descriptions and compensation.
 The interface doesn't have to be anything fancy.

+### Note on Scale
+The included JSON datasets are intentionally small to keep this take-home manageable and avoid overwhelm.
+However, **please design your approach as if the datasets could grow significantly** (e.g., 10×–100× more records).
+We’re looking for evidence that your solution would remain efficient and maintainable as data grows—**without requiring you to build a full production system**.
+If you choose a simpler approach given time constraints, explain how you would scale it in your writeup.

 ## Requirements

 ### 1. Chat Interface